 Isaac’s brave new world at Craxton’s quickly turns into a nightmare.
 Director Jonathan Alwyn creates an interesting, albeit brief, sequence on the factory floor – shots of the cake making machines (which had previously filled Isaac with wonder) now take on a sinister and disorientating air.
 After he angrily resigns, he emerges into a busy London street and is confronted by the noise and traffic.
 Alwyn then closes up on Buck’s anguished face.

 The doctor’s report confirms that Thomas died of liver failure – the flu just finished him off.
-Quist and Isaac, together with a small survey team, return to St Simon where Quist is able to confirm that the islanders have been slowly suffering from mercury poisoning for decades – a case of the flu would simply speed up the process.
+Quist and Isaac, together with a small survey team, return to St Simon where Quist is able to confirm that the islanders have been slowly suffering from mercury poisoning for decades – a case of the flu would simply have speed up the process.
 Isaac is appalled.
 “Why did this have to happen to us?
 Never had any wars, never had any quarrel with anyone.
 Just wanted to live our own lives.”

 Although there’s quite a community of islanders, there’s essentially only four speaking roles – Thomas, Thomas’ wife Joan (Shelagh Fraser), Isaac and Alice (Geraldine Sherman).
 George A. Cooper is excellent, but his role is fairly small since Thomas quickly succumbs to the mysterious illness.
 Shelagh Fraser and Geraldine Sherman are both fairly peripheral characters, which leaves David Buck as the main voice of the islanders.